Plain Text Resume Templates & Examples: Free Download

 What is a plain text resume?

 A plain text resume, also known as an ASCII (American Standard Code for Information Interchange), is a resume composed of nothing but text.
-No fancy graphics or resume fonts, no colors or borders or tables — just the letters and characters you’ll find on your keyboard.
+No resume template, fancy graphics or resume fonts, no colors or borders or tables — just the letters and characters you’ll find on your keyboard.

 Plain text resume example